PedroCristo/README-TEST/README.md

 ### Footer

 ![Footer](./assets/images/readme/features/tasty_blog_footer.jpg)
-* OnOn the website footer, users can see basic information about the blog such as contact, social media, copyright, and a quote about food recipes.
+* On the website footer, users can see basic information about the blog such as contact, social media, copyright, and a quote about food recipes.

 ### Messages and Interaction With Users